Ariel Helwani: Personal life

 Helwani married Jaclyn Stein, CEO and designer at Anzie Jewelry, on October 25, 2008.
-They have three children, two daughters and one son, and both became American citizens on March 8, 2022.
+They have three children, one daughter and two sons, and both became American citizens on March 8, 2022.
 Helwani was kosher from seventh grade until his mid-20s, when he found it too difficult to stick to while traveling for work, but said he still uses tefillin every day.
-He is a fan of the New York Knicks, Buffalo Bills, Toronto Blue Jays, Montreal Canadiens, Everton FC and Nottingham Forest.